archivesunleashed/aut-docs/current/aut-spark-submit-app.md

 ## Domain Frequency

-This extractor outputs a directory of CSV files or a single CSV file with the following columns: `domain`, and `count`.
+This extractor outputs a directory of files, or a single file with the following columns: `domain`, and `count`.

 Directory of CSV files: